 While approved facilities have been evaluated by APHIS to confirm their ability to mitigate animal disease risks, they may not provide all of the products a retailer or caterer might need.

-4. Can foreign suppliers of meat and meat products be authorized by APHIS?
+4. Can foreign suppliers of meat and meat products be approved by APHIS?

-APHIS is not able to authorize individual suppliers to provide foreign meat and meat products for use in CBP Preclearance locations.
+APHIS is not able to approve individual suppliers to provide foreign meat and meat products for use in CBP Preclearance locations.

 5. How can caterers and retail food providers find potential sources of APHIS- approved fresh fruits, vegetables, and herbs for use on flights transporting precleared passengers?